jakeelizondo/test/README.md

 ## Core decisions for discussion

 1. I chose to move the Drop Down into another isolated component, 1 to show that I can modularize components to make them more reusable, and 2 because after trying to get the drop down to work with select & option elements I realized that I was going to need to look for a more custom component solution in order to get it to look like the design.

+2. Currently the form stores changes to the inputs in state, but doesn't do anything on submission since that was not included in the assignment.
+I would be happy to refactor it to group the data and send a POST request or anything like that if so desired.